AWS Snowball vs. Snowcone: Use Cases & an Alternative

 • Data immutability: Resilio stores copies of your data in the public cloud to protect you from data loss and ransomware.

-All Resilio Connect security features have been reviewed by 3rd-party security experts to ensure they’re up to the highest data protection standards.
+All Resilio Platform security features have been reviewed by 3rd-party security experts to ensure they’re up to the highest data protection standards.

 Security diagram.